Anomaly Detection from a Tensor Train Perspective: Compression Tensor Network Anomaly Detector

 \subsection{Local Compression Algorithm}

 In the global case we need to process a certain amount of data each time we want to test a dataset, which for certain applications may not be ideal.
-Therefore, we propose another method based on the same idea, but for which we only need a normal data feature of the normal dataset.
+Therefore, we propose another method based on the same idea, but for which we only need a normal representative from the normal dataset.
 This is less effective for the case where we have several sets of normal data, but this difficulty can be solved if we have one data point from each of these sets and make one of these solvers for each of these training data.

-The idea is, given some training data $\vec{x}$, to split its column index, as in the global method, find an approximated TT representation of that data, and then make a TT representation of each data point to be tested, so that the first $n-1$ nodes are equal to those of the training data representation.
+The idea is, given some training data $x$, to split its column index, as in the global method, find an approximated TT representation of that data, and then make a TT representation of each data point to be tested, so that the first $n-1$ nodes are equal to those of the training data representation.
 By doing this, we force the data to be tested to adapt to the structure of the training data, making the remaining node contain all the possible information of the tensor.
 In order to do this properly, we make the training representation left orthogonal, so that each of these tensors is left isometric.
-In this way, the first $n-1$ nodes act as rotations on the data, while the last one is the one containing the data information.

-The process is as follows.
-First, we obtain the left orthogonal TT representation of the training data and we keep the first $n-1$ nodes $B^i$, being $B^i$ each the node associated to the $i$-th physical index.
-After that, for each data point to be tested, we obtain its TT representation.
-However, in each truncated SVD need to obtain the $B^i$ tensor of the representation.
-For this reason, after obtaining the matrices $U$, $\Sigma$, $V$, we make use of the property
+The following procedure used in the experiments should be interpreted as a local TT-core alignment heuristic.
+First, we obtain the left-orthogonal TT representation of the training data and keep the first $n-1$ nodes $B^i$, where $B^i$ is the node associated with the $i$-th physical index.
+After that, for each data point to be tested, we obtain its TT representation while forcing the first $n-1$ nodes to match the training cores.
+If $U$ denotes the left singular-vector factor obtained at a given truncated SVD step, one may write heuristically

-being $C$ the matrix by which we have to multiply $U$ to obtain $B^i$, and taking advantage of the fact that $U$ is unitary.

-Once this is done, we have to multiply $\Sigma V$ by the inverse of this matrix $C$.
-Since $C$ is the product of two unitary matrices, it is also a unitary matrix, so it verifies

-Since we already know that the node obtained in the iteration is $B^i$, it is not necessary to calculate it, we only need to multiply $\Sigma V$ by $C^\dagger$.
-We repeat this process as shown in Fig. \ref{fig:TT_Local} until the TT representation we are looking for is complete.
+This expression describes an alignment step between the truncated basis generated by the test datum and the corresponding normal TT core.
+However, in general $U$ is rectangular with orthonormal columns and $B^i$ is only left-isometric, so $C$ is not guaranteed to be square, unitary, or invertible.
+If the truncated bases have the same rank and span the same column space, then the corresponding change-of-basis matrix $C$ is orthogonal or unitary and one may write $C^{-1}=C^\dagger$.
+Outside this idealized case, this equality is not guaranteed.